advantageous/qbit/README.md

 ```

-To create your service, you first configure in in service.xml, and then you create it with the factoryFactoryofFactoryService... just kidding....
+To create your service, you first configure in in service.xml, and then you create it with the **factoryFactoryofFactoryService**... just kidding....

 Creating your service...